Remote education provision: information for parents

 - Contact school using email@example.com

 - Call us on 0114 2486211 - we can discuss how best we can support your child.
-This could mean sending home papercopies of learning, arranging a telephone conversation with the class teacher or where available, providing a laptop for your child to use.
+We have laptops, ready and waiting for them, should you need to borrow one.
+We also have WiFi dongles that can enable you to connect to the internet.
+Alternatively we could send home papercopies of learning, arrange a telephone conversation with the class teacher or anything else you might need (within reason!)